Salford Red Devils are delighted to confirm the signing of vastly experienced back Krisnan Inu.

 “He has been the guy we have been missing in terms of organisation and kicking game.
 He’s looking forward to getting over here and getting stuck in, concluded Watson.

-Ian Blease continued, “It’s been a tough transitional year for the Club and we continue to need all the support we can get from our fans and get them to bring a friend along to the game on Friday against Castleford Tigers (kick off 8pm, AJ Bell Stadium).
+Ian Blease continued, “It’s been a tough transitional year for the Club and we continue to need all the support we can get from our fans and get them to bring a friend along to the game on Friday against Castleford Tigers (kick off 8pm, The Salford Stadium).
 It is vital we stay in Super League this year and the signing of Jackson Hastings shows that we are very serious about this aim.”